winderai/bacalhau-landscape-analysis-benchmarks/installation/CLOUDWATCH.md

 # Collecting metrics from Amazon EC2 instances with the CloudWatch agent

-These instructions
-The logs collected by the unified CloudWatch agent are processed and stored in Amazon CloudWatch Logs.
+These instructions allow you to collect a variety of performance metrics from you cluster nodes including:

+- cpu
+- memory
+- disk
+- network

-Metrics collected by the CloudWatch agent are billed as custom metrics.
+Note: metrics collected by the CloudWatch agent are billed as custom metrics.

 Linux / Ubuntu (x86_64)